Guazzihub/File-compressor/README.md

 ```

 ## Notes

-- Near-lossless compression means minimal artifacts or changes may occur if quality settings are tweaked (e.g. -q 90 for WebP, -crf 18 in FFmpeg, etc.).
+- Near-lossless compression means minimal artifacts or changes may occur if quality settings are tweaked (e.g. `-q 90` for WebP, `-crf 18` in FFmpeg, etc.).
 - Any file that matches a previously stored hash in `processed_files.txt` will be skipped (to prevent re-compression).
-- Removing or clearing processed_files.txt it can cause reprocessing.
+- Removing or clearing `processed_files.txt` can cause reprocessing.
-- Make sure the `PATH environment variable` is updated so that the installed tools are recognized.
+- Make sure the `PATH` environment variable is updated so that the installed tools are recognized.

 ## How to Enable/Disable Watchdog

 By default, the project can run in **two** modes: batch or real-time.

 ### 1. Batch Mode (Watchdog Disabled)

 - **Do not import** or install `watchdog`.
 - **Remove** or **comment out** any code related to `Observer`, `FileSystemEventHandler`, or real-time monitoring.
 - In `compressor.py`, simply loop over `input_files` folder once and compress each file.

-Example snippet (batch):
+**Example snippet (batch):**
 ```python
 def main():
     if not INPUT_FOLDER.exists():